sgdiosdado/ranking-poker-hands/README.md

 Write a program to evaluate poker hands and determine a winner.

-This guide to poker hand strengths maybe useful.
+This [guide to poker hand strengths](https://github.com/moneypool/ranking-poker-hands) may be useful.

 Your program should accept hands in the following representation: